SamuelVasquezGonzalez/curriculum-in-react/README.md

 # To do list

-- Finish of encapsule the components
+- Fix the problem to deploy
 - Start to the Resume Page

 ## Folder Structure